Navigation

 client->nav_app_call( lo_app ).

-ENDMETHOD.The framework maintains a call stack.
-In the newly called class, you can return to the previous application using:
+ENDMETHOD.The framework keeps a call stack.
+From the newly called class, return to the previous app with:

 METHOD z2ui5_if_app~main.